oliverklee/ext-realty/Documentation/Introduction/KeyFeatures/Index.rst

 - the possibility to limit the number of objects which can be created by a user, for manually created and imported records

-- completely templatized valid XHTML front-end output
+- completely templatized valid HTML front-end output

 - English, German, Dutch, Danish, Russian, Turkish, Italian and Spanish localizations, including a switch between formal and informal language